-In 2013-14, Sara Lee enters her 25th season as Denison's head women's basketball coach and her third year as the department's Associate Athletic Director.
+In 2017-18, Sara Lee enters her 29th season as Denison's head women's basketball coach and her seventh year as the department's Associate Athletic Director.

-The last eight seasons under Lee have been the most successful stretch in the history of the Denison women's basketball program.
-Since 2003-04 the Big Red have won 204 games, and have averaged over 20 wins per season.
+The last 15 seasons under Lee have been the most successful stretch in the history of the Denison women's basketball program.
+Since 2003-04, the Big Red have won 289 games and have averaged 20 wins per season.

 In 2010-11, the Big Red completed the conference's first undefeated regular season (25-0) and went on to capture the 2011 North Coast Athletic Conference Tournament for the sixth time out of the last seven seasons.
-Led by All-American and NCAC Player of the Year, Shaina Kaiser, Denison took a 28-0 record into the NCAA Tournament where they suffered a loss to defending national champion and eventual national runner-up, Washington University.
+Led by All-American and NCAC Player of the Year, Shaina Kaiser, Denison finished the year 28-0.

-In addition to her basketball coaching duties, Lee spent 18 seasons as the head volleyball coach for the Big Red.
+In addition to her basketball coaching duties, Lee spent 18 seasons as the head volleyball coach at Denison.
 She stepped down prior to the 2007 season after recording 395 career victories.
 She is the program's all-time leader in wins and holds a .618 career winning percentage as the head volleyball coach.
-The team's 31 victories in 1993 set a new school record which still stands.
+The team's 31 victories in 1993 set a new school record that still stands.

-A native of Moorhead, Minn., Lee enrolled at Moorhead State University after graduating from high school in 1982.
-She earned her B.S. in physical education from Moorhead State in 1986.
+A native of Moorhead, Minn., Lee enrolled at Minnesota State Moorhead after graduating from high school in 1982.
+She earned her B.S. in physical education from Minnesota State Moorhead in 1986.
 Lee went on to earn an M.A. in athletic administration from Kent State in 1987.

-While at Moorhead State, Lee's athletic career was highlighted by several outstanding accomplishments.
-She was a four-year letter winner in each of three sports: volleyball, basketball and softball.
-In volleyball, Lee earned all-conference and all-district recognition her junior and senior years, and was twice named as her team's most valuable player.
-Her senior year, Lee served as a basketball captain, and she was an all-district selection in softball.
+While at Minnesota State Moorhead, Lee's athletic career was highlighted by several outstanding accomplishments.
+She was a four-year letter winner in each of three sports: volleyball, women's basketball and softball.
+In volleyball, Lee earned all-conference and all-district recognition her junior and senior years and was twice named as her team's most valuable player.
+Her senior year, Lee served as a basketball captain and she was an all-district selection in softball.

-In 1995 Lee was inducted into the Moorhead State University Athletic Hall of Fame for her distinguished accomplishments and career both on and off the playing field.
+In 1995, Lee was inducted into the Minnesota State Moorhead Athletic Hall of Fame for her distinguished accomplishments and career both on and off the playing field.